-People can block or skip your adverts, they don’t always bother to read your direct mail and they can unsubscribe from your email lists — but they’ll choose to read, and actively seek out, good content.
+While people can block or skip your adverts, bin your direct mail without reading it, and unsubscribe from your email lists, they will actively seek out good content.

 - Help a new website to rank faster in the search engines